mitranim/prax/readme.md

 Experimental HTML/DOM rendering system for hybrid SSR + SPA apps.
 See [Why](#why).
 In short: performance and _radical_ simplicity.

+* Markup = nested function calls.
+* No intermediate representations.
+  * Render directly to strings in Node/Deno.
+  * Render directly to DOM nodes in browsers.
 * No VDOM.
 * No diffing (mostly).
 * No library classes.
 * No templates.
-No string parsing.
-Just function calls.
+* No string parsing.
-* No intermediate representations.
-Render directly to a string in Node/Deno, directly to DOM nodes in browsers.
 * Render only once.
 Use native [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) for state.
 (Doesn't need library support.)
 * Replace instead of reflowing.
 * Runs in Node, Deno, and browsers.